naclomi/livecode-streamer/CONTRIBUTING.md

 ## Contributions

-This toolset's primary maintainers are currently Naomi Alterman and Noah Benson at the University of Washington's eScience Institute
+This toolset's primary maintainer is currently Naomi Alterman at the University of Washington's eScience Institute

 Pull requests are welcome, though (: